gmarty/DVD.js/README.md

 ## Install

-Clone the repo locally and install the dependencies with `npm install`.
+Clone the repo locally and install the dependencies with `npm install` and `bower install`.

 You'll need to install the latest version of [ffmpeg](http://ffmpeg.org/).